CBD for hot flashes

 -

-- In the CANNEFF® RCT study occurred with regular use of the vaginal suppositories over 30 days significant reduction of climacteric symptoms, including hot flashes, exhaustion, and emotional instability.
+- In the CANNEFF® RCT study with regular use of the vaginal suppositories over 30 days, there was a significant reduction of climacteric symptoms, including hot flashes, exhaustion, and emotional instability.

 stabilization of the microbiota-hormone axis